-Vazquez Dreams of Retiring at Real Madrid
+Vazquez dreams of retiring at Real Madrid

 Save for a season on loan at Espanyol, Vazquez has spent his entire professional career at Madrid.

-He has won the Champions League three times while also lifting the LaLiga title in 2017.
+He has won the UEFA Champions League three times while also lifting the LaLiga title in 2017.

 The winger is out of contract at the end of next season but wants to remain a one-club man.

-Vazquez told The Guardian: "The dream is to retire at Madrid but in football you don't know.
+Vazquez said: "The dream is to retire at Madrid but in football you don't know.

 "When I was little, I always watched the Premier League with my brother.
 It was, it is, very attractive: a nice football to play, one that could fit my characteristics and personality well."